Jutho/TensorOperations.jl/docs/src/implementation.md

 literal integer constant, (for legacy reasons, any literal character constant,) or finally an `Expr(Symbol("'"),args)`, i.e. an expression of the form `:(a')`.
-The latter is converted to a symbol of the form `Symbol("a′")` when `a` is itself a symbol or integer, or this is applied recursively is `a` contains more primes.
+The latter is converted to a symbol of the form `Symbol("a′")` when `a` is itself a symbol or integer, or this is applied recursively if `a` contains more primes.

 The implementation for detecting tensors and indices (`istensor`, `isindex`) and actually converting them to a useful format (`maketensor`, `makeindex`) are found in